SPECIAL SUBMISSIONS ONLY • Final deadlines have passed. If

 “Free entry claimed under #724.12 (960.60).
 U.S. Tariff Act.

-Films selected for screening will be notified no later than September 1, 2014.
+Films selected for screening will be notified by September 1, 2019.

 Shipping (accepted films):

 It will be the filmmaker’s responsibility to cover the incoming shipping